 Clear stamps are one of the most versatile tools available with thier unique abililaty to let you see-thorugh for precise palcement or stamping layered designs.
 They are cost-effective and ideal for crafting, journaling, scrapbooking and more.
 In this blog post, we'll be talking about how to work with clear stamps - from positioning correctly on acrylic blocks for inking and pressing onto paper and more.
 By the end of this post, you will know exactly how to make the most out of using clear stamps!

 What are Clear Stamps?

 A clear stamp offers precise impressions with its transparent photopolymer or acrylic construction.
 These stamps stick to clear acrylic blocks and allow you to see through for exact placement.
 When attached to a clear block, clear stamps work similarly to traditional or wood stamps.
-However, clear stamps have a slightly tacky texture helps ink stick to even the most detailed designs, leaving behind a more clear, crisp impression than the distressed look of wood rubber stamps.
+However, clear stamps have a slightly tacky texture that helps ink stick to even the most detailed designs, leaving behind a more clear, crisp impression than the distressed look of wood rubber stamps.

 How to Use Clear Stamps

 1. Peel the stamp off of its backing

 2. Stick the stamp to an acrylic block